 Fact or Myth?
 If the client deliberately misleads an agency on IR35 status the client bears the tax risk.

 Fact.
 The client is required to take reasonable care when deciding an IR35 status.
 If a client deliberately misleads an agency, it will fail the test of reasonable care.

 Only 53% of people recently polled believed this was true.
 Under the current legislation, public authorities are required to exercise reasonable care in providing their views on IR35.
 An authority that fails to exercise reasonable care can be held liable.
-This requirement will be rolled out into the private sector April 2021.
+This requirement was rolled out into the private sector April 2021.

 Where are we now?

-The new legislation cane into effect in April 2021.
-The finalised legislation is similar to the draft legislation seen last year, with some additional points.
+The private sector legislation came into effect in April 2021.
+The finalised legislation was similar to the draft legislation, with some additional points.
 For example, it now includes a requirement for the end client to respond to any appeals against the contractor’s IR35 status determination, provided these are made before the final payment is received.

 Information exchange is key